pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 - Inspector, Debugger and other tools are now based on FastTable for better performance
 - GToolkit, GTools update
 - Quality Assistant improvements
-- more reliable interruption by `CMD+.`
+- More reliable interruption by `CMD+.`
 - Playground variables are visible from debugger
 - Debugger temp names mapping is fixed
 - "close all debuggers" in taskbar context menu
 - "Run To Here" in GTDebugger
-- filtering and critiques in MessageBrowser
+- Filtering and critiques in MessageBrowser
+- Improved Dependency Analyzer
+- Nautilus
-- split large variable entries in the Variables menu
+- - Split large variable entries in the Variables menu
-- improved Dependency Analyzer
+- - Deprecated methods are shown with strikethrough emphasis
+- - Abstract classes are shown in italic with a slight color adjustment

 ### VM related